FernandoCelmer/blog/docs/post/2023/12/yes-hello.md

 ### Basic tutorial on how not to be a robot:

-- `9:34 Arthur Dent:` Hi Arthur, how are you?
+- `9:34 Arthur Dent:` Hi Ford, how are you?
 - `9:35 Ford Prefect:` Yes, everything is fine!
 - `9:40 Arthur Dent:` Ok then :)